Fractional Infinity Laplacian with Obstacle: Introduction

-\end{theorem} The main idea of the proof of Theorem \ref{Th1.2} is to approximate the function $f$ with a sequence of non-decreasing continuous functions and use the result of Section \ref{sec:viscosity} to obtain a sequence of solutions to \eqref{Frac Inf Lap Eq} converging to a solution for the obstacle problem \ref{Frac Inf Lap Eq Obstacle} with boundary data $g$.
+{{Moreover, $u$ is locally $\alpha-$H\"older continuous on $\Omega$.}} \end{theorem} The main idea of the proof of Theorem \ref{Th1.2} is to approximate the function $f$ with a sequence of non-decreasing continuous functions and use the result of Section \ref{sec:viscosity} to obtain a sequence of solutions to \eqref{Frac Inf Lap Eq} converging to a solution for the obstacle problem \ref{Frac Inf Lap Eq Obstacle} with boundary data $g$.